saibotsivad/json-api-websockets/README.md

 An [identifier string](#identifier-string) which *must* be unique for the [subscription](#subscription), for the active connection.

-For example, if the client mistakenly requests the same subscription twice, the subscription identifier for both would be the same.
+For example, if the client requests the same subscription twice, the subscription identifier for both would be the same.

 ---